Beginners' Turkish I.

 Mode of instruction

-Student performance in this course will be based on the following distribution:
+Student performance will be based on the following distribution:

-Homework assignments: You will be given a number of homework assignments during the semester.
+You will be given several homework assignments during the semester.
 These will be based on both previous material for review and on future material to prepare for the next module.

-Creative project and presentation: You will be asked to do a mini project on a topic of your own choice for each block.
+You will be asked to do a mini project on a topic of your own choice for each block.
 You will be asked to submit this to me in written format and also present it in class orally.
-More on this project is to be announced on a separate handout.

 This exam will be in two parts, a written part which includes grammar, vocabulary, use, reading and listening, and an oral part which includes spoken production (accuracy and fluency) and spoken interaction (conversation skills).